cognesy/instructor-php/docs/usage.md

 !!! note

     Currently, Instructor for PHP only supports classes / objects as response models.
-In case you want to extract simple types or arrays, you need to wrap them in a class.
+In case you want to extract simple types or arrays, you need to wrap them in a class (or use `Scalar` helper class).